bohara2000/gamepad-laptop-instrument/README.md

 2) Fire up miniAudicle

-Run joystick_test.ck in ChucK for each controller
+Run joystick_test.ck in ChucK for each controller.
 Open the following at a minimum:
-  - initialize.ck
+  * initialize.ck
-  - score.ck
+  * score.ck

-  - Track.ck
-  - BaseTrack.ck
-Edit score.ck to set controllers to their corresponding controller devices
+Edit score.ck to set controllers to their corresponding controller device numbers

 3) Fire up Processing